joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/08/18/well/mind/fall-autumn-anxiety.html?searchResultPosition=5

 **DeSantis Hails Voter Fraud Crackdown, but Start Is Slow**\
 `The 17 arrests announced on Thursday were the first by a new office dedicated to pursuing election crimes.
-The suspects were said to be former felons who had voted illegally in an election in which 11.1 million Florida residents cast ballots.`\
+The suspects were said to be former felons who had voted illegally.`\
 https://nytimes.com/2022/08/18/us/desantis-election-voter-fraud.html?searchResultPosition=6

 **Mexico Says Disappearance of 43 Students Was a ‘Crime of the State’**\